WHAT IS THE CARES ACT HIGHER EDUCATION EMERGENCY RELIEF FUND?

 HOW IS UCA DISBURSING THE FUNDING TO STUDENTS?

-Eligible students who were carrying a balance from spring 2020 will receive a $600 grant, and eligible students who received a Pell grant in spring 2020 were each awarded or will be awarded a $400 grant.
+Eligible students who were carrying a balance from spring 2020 received a $600 grant, and eligible students who received federal aid in spring 2020 were each awarded a $400 grant.

-In addition, the University is using a portion of CARES Act funding to help alleviate the cost burden of summer instruction for some students.
-The first 4,000 eligible returning students to register for at least one three credit-hour course during any UCA summer session received or will receive a $600 credit from CARES Act funding.
+In addition, the University used a portion of CARES Act funding to help alleviate the cost burden of summer instruction for some students.
+The first 4,000 eligible returning students to register for at least one three credit-hour course during any UCA summer session received a $600 credit from CARES Act funding.

 In addition to meeting the above requirements, in order to receive funding students also must have been enrolled at UCA in the spring semester as of March 13, 2020, the date of the President’s national emergency proclamation.